Awards Guidelines and Categories, FAQs

 BreakOut Artist of the Year

-• Definition – This award recognizes an artist whose music demonstrates excellence with an exceptional year as a result of radio chart successes, media exposure, industry recognition, and/or touring success.
+- Definition – This award recognizes an artist whose music demonstrates excellence across any genre.
+The evaluation will consider the quality of their recordings, in equal measure with their exceptional year, which is defined by radio chart successes, media exposure, industry recognition, and/or touring achievements.
+Entries into this category may also be submitted to one of the other artistic categories in the same year.
 At least 50% of the tracks must be previously unreleased songs.
 An unreleased song is defined as material not previously released to radio, retail or other public consumption.
 Re-recorded live or compilation releases must meet the same requirements.

 Classical Composer of the Year

-• Definition - This award recognizes an artist whose music demonstrates excellence as a composer of new work composed within the past 10 years and that appears on commercially released recordings.
-This may include multiple compositions recorded on one or multiple releases.
-Recordings produced outside of Western Canada are eligible, provided the composer meets the eligibility and residency requirements.
-Recordings submitted in this category may also be submitted into a genre category in the same year with the exception of Instrumental Artist of the Year.
+- Definition - This award recognizes an artist whose exceptional skill as a composer of original compositions exemplify outstanding composition of new works completed and released within 24 months prior to the submission deadline and featured on a commercially released recording.
+It can be submitted by the composer or the artist credited for the composition's appearance.
+A composition is typically regarded as a singular work, although it may consist of multiple movements that collectively form one piece.
+Additionally, recordings submitted in this category may also be entered into a genre category during the same year, with the exception of the Instrumental Artist of the Year category.
 At least 50% of the tracks must be previously unreleased songs.
 An unreleased song is defined as material not previously released to radio, retail or other public consumption.
 Re-recorded live or compilation releases must meet the same requirements.

 Francophone Artist of the Year